opnfv/barometer/docs/release/userguide/installguide.docker.rst

 Before starting to build and run the Collectd container, understand the available flavors of Collectd containers:
-  * barometer-collectd - stable release, based on collectd 5.8
+  * barometer-collectd - stable release, based on collectd 5.11
   * barometer-collectd-master - release based on collectd 'master' branch
-  * barometer-collectd-experimental - release based on collectd 'master' branch that also includes set of experimental(not yet merged into upstream) pull requests
+  * barometer-collectd-experimental - release based on collectd 'master' branch that also includes set of experimental (not yet merged into upstream) pull requests

 .. note::
    Experimental container is not tested across various OS'es and the stability of the container can change.
 Usage of experimental flavor is at users risk.

-Stable barometer-collectd container is intended for work in production environment as it is based on latest collectd official release.
+Stable `barometer-collectd` container is intended for work in production environment as it is based on latest collectd official release.
 `Barometer-collectd-master` and `barometer-collectd-experimental` containers can be used in order to try new collectd features.
-All flavors are located in `barometer` git repository - respective dockerfiles are stored in subdirectories of 'docker/' directory
+All flavors are located in `barometer` git repository - respective Dockerfiles are stored in subdirectories of `docker/` directory

 .. code:: bash